Multi-layer Perceptron Trainability Explained via Variability: MLP: notations and settings

-To facilitate visualization, we add an input layer and an output layer, both of dimension 2, to the $L$ hidden layers.
-For convenience, we continue to use $F_L(x)$ to denote the extended network which now has become from $\R^2$ to $\R^2$.
-The data set is a set of grid points on the square $[-1,1]^2\subset\R^2$ over which we compute and plot (after a scaling) the surface $z = \|F_L(x,\bW,\bb)\|^2$ for randomly sampled parameter pairs $(\bW,\bb)$ that are selected from normal distributions
+To facilitate subsequent experiments in this paper, we add an input layer and an output layer, both of dimension 2, to the $L+1$ hidden layers.
+For convenience, we continue to use $F_L(x)$ to denote the extended network which now has become a map from $\R^2$ to $\R^2$.
+In this case, the total number of parameter is

-where the variance $\sigma$ for weights is set according to the activation function in use.
-Two activation functions, sigmoid $\phi(t) = 1/(1+e^{-1})$ and ReLU $\phi(t) = \max(0,t)$, are used.
-For sigmoid function we set $\sigma = 1$, and for ReLU we set $\sigma = \sqrt{2/d}$ corresponding to Xavier/Kaiming initialization \cite{glorot2010understanding,he2015delving}.

-More specifically, we keep the total number of parameters in $(\bW,\bb)$ at around 10,000.
-For each given depth value $L$, we calculate the corresponding width $d$ (rounded to the nearest integetr), then compute and plot $z=\|F_L(x,\bW,\bb)\|^2/z_{\max}$ (where $z_{\max}$ is a scaling factor) over a grid on $[-1,1]$ for 9 different samples for $(\bW,\bb)$ from zero-mean normal distributions with appropriate variance.
-The resulting plots are given in Appendix~A. Figures~\ref{fig:sigmoid2} to \ref{fig:sigmoid8} are results from the sigmoid activation function for $L = 2, 4, 6$ and 8.
-Figures~\ref{fig:relu2} to \ref{fig:relu40} are from ReLU activation for $L = 2, 10, 20$ and 40.
-Each figure consists of 9 plots corresponding to 9 random parameter samples.